paullsshin/e-commerce-or-not/README.md

 * To use this application the user will need to open the application and open a terminal window.
 * The user will then do an "npm i' to install the necessary packages
-* The user will also need to do an "npm i mysql2" to install MYSQL.
+* The user will also need to do a "mysql -u root -p" and login to mysql with their password.
-* Once both of the installs are finished the user can connect to the terminal and type "node index.js"
+* After that, the user will need to "source schema.sql".
-* Once the user user does that, the application will open and they can look through the various options they have.
+* Once this is done, the user can run "npm start"
+* The user can open insomnia and input the information that they would like to look at, update, or delete.

 <br>
 <hr>